iain/scripted/README.md

 ### Known issues

-* Only works on MRI 1.9 and Rubinius in 1.9 mode.
+* Works on MRI 1.9 and Rubinius in 1.9 mode.
-* JRuby and Ruby 1.8 don't play well with some Unix related stuff.
+* JRuby might have problems running shell commands.
+* JRuby doesn't always allow you to compile C extensions, so you cannot install Faye.
+Use a different Ruby implementation or use the Node.js version.
+* Ruby 1.8 won't run commands in the right order, because of unsorted hashes.
+* To get color in RSpec, use the `--tty` switch, or RSpec will not believe the shell supports color.
+* Use the `--color` switch for Cucumber.

 ## Contributing